martinpbarber/aws-multi-account/README.md

 OU structure is highly subjective, I'm sure mine won't be right for you.
 I also know that my structure will evolve over time.

 What is notably missing from my OU structure is sandbox accounts.
 These will likely be used by most organizations.
-I think it's a good idea to isolate (limit communication through peering, transit routing) these accounts from your other accounts so that a disaster does not impact your primary accounts (dev,test,prod).
-It may be possible to relax the IAM policies in these accounts to allow more freedom for experimentation.
+I think it's a good idea to isolate (limit communication through peering, transit routing) these accounts from your other accounts so that a disaster does not impact your primary accounts (dev, test, prod).
+It may be possible to relax the IAM policies in sandbox accounts to allow more freedom for experimentation.
 Of course relaxed means different things to different organizations.

-#### Deployed Services
+### Deployed Services
 I try to keep the number of resources limited in this account.
-The only resource currently deployed in this account is an IAM role that my [Management Account](#services-account) can assume to use  AWS Organizations API.
+The only resource currently deployed in this account is an IAM role that my [Management Account](#services-account) can assume to use the AWS Organizations API.
+The implementation for that role can be found in the [AWS Roles]() repository.

 ## Logging Account
 This account is used to collect CloudTrail and Config logs from all of the other accounts in the organization.
 I only perform central collection of the logs, using one bucket for CloudTrail and one bucket for Config.
 Currently, I don't have a log analysis system or perform any notifications based on log entries.
 I also don't centrally collect CloudWatch logs, but would do it here if I did.